kleinwhat/CLMA/README.md

 ## Preface

-Since our reverse complementary label model (RCLM) is trained on **PyTorch**,  the parameters of RCLM are saved as .pt file, so our attack experiment is divided into two parts.
+Since our reverse complementary label model (RCLM) is trained on **PyTorch**,  the parameters of RCLM are saved as `.pt` file, so our attack experiment is divided into three parts.

+- `First step` :  With the **PyTorch** environment, train a reverse complementary label model (RCLM), save RCLM parameters as `.pt` file.
-- Fist step: With the **PyTorch** environment, save the gradient of internal feature as weights of the CLMA section.
+- `Second step` :  With the **PyTorch** environment, save the gradient of internal feature as weights of the CLMA section.
-- Second step: With the **TensorFlow** environment, load the weights of CLMA, combine with the weights of FIA, execute the subsequent attack progress.
+- `Third step` :  With the **TensorFlow** environment, load the weights of CLMA, combine with the weights of FIA, execute the subsequent attack progress.

 ## Requirements